 Witchcraft and Marabouts

 For such Moroccans, the bonfire of Ashura serves a purpose.
-It might be to ward off evil that is likely to occur during the new year, or to bring luck to the sterile woman or the girl without a husband.
+It might be lit to ward off any evil that is likely to occur during the new year, or it could be to bring luck to the sterile woman or the girl without a husband.
 Talismans and other objects would also be burned in order to make husbands obedient.

 Other Moroccans make a point to visit local marabouts and the shrines of saints on the occasion of Ashura.
 This varies according to region, but it is linked to the idea that the souls of holy men can send baraka to the visitors.